shijusisobhan/Bioinformatics-RNAseq/README.md

 Now you can easily identify the samples.

-5.Select only the EC and MC sample (Evening control non-sleep deprived EC1/EC2/EC3, Morning control non-sleep deprived MC1/MC2/MC3).
+5) Select only the EC and MC sample (Evening control non-sleep deprived EC1/EC2/EC3, Morning control non-sleep deprived MC1/MC2/MC3).

 ![Fig7](https://raw.githubusercontent.com/shijusisobhan/Bioinformatic-RNAseq/main/Figures/Fig7.jpg)
 *Fig 7*

 Note: User can see that, two entries have the same sample title (eg: evening control, non-sleep deprived EC2, evening control, non-sleep deprived EC2).
 These two entries are the sequencing data of the same samples but, data is split into these two entries.
 For example, SRR16473822_1.fastq.gz and SRR16473823_1.fastq.gz are the pair-1 end sequencing fastq files of the sample EC2 and SRR16473822_2.fastq.gz and SRR16473823_2.fastq.gz are the pair-2 end sequencing fastq files of the same sample EC2.
 Kaliisto analysis does not required to combine them together.
 I will explained it in details in the kallisto analysis section how to process these kind of data.
 This is what I stated at the beginning that these data sets are special case!!!!

-6.Click on the ‘Download selected files’ tab to start download the fastq files.
+6) Click on the ‘Download selected files’ tab to start download the fastq files.
 Files are downloaded in the zip file format.
 Unzip it and extract the files.

 Now you have fastq files (raw RNA seq reads) with you.
 Next steps is to align the raw reads to a reference transcripts using the software Kallisto.